NLnetLabs/cascade/doc/manual/source/key-management.rst

-The key manager provides fine grained control over automation, which can be configured separately for each of the four roll types: KSK, ZSK, CSK and Algorithm.
+The key manager provides fine grained control over automation, which can be configured separately for each of the four roll types: KSK, ZSK, CSK and algorithm.
 For each roll type, there are four booleans:
 :option:`start <ksk.auto-start = true>`,
 :option:`report <ksk.auto-report = true>`,
 :option:`expire <ksk.auto-expire = true>` and
 :option:`done <ksk.auto-done = true>`.

-Automation control makes it possible to automate KSK or algorithm without starting them automatically.
+Automation control makes it possible to automate KSK or algorithm rolls without starting them automatically.
 You can also let a key roll progress automatically except for doing the ``cache-expired`` steps manually, in order to be able to insert extra manual steps.